-As you go through this lesson, I have provided you with different ways to progress through the content.
-You can navigate through the lessons in a traditional way by using the next and previous buttons in the player or choosing specific slides from the menu.
-Many of the slides will have buttons that let you choose which slide to view next, too.
-We did this because this lesson can be used as a reference after the fact, if needed.
-Once you have visited a slide, the buttons corresponding to that slide will have a check mark visible.
-Also, most of the slides will have a link in the lower left saying "Click to view system diagram".
+As you go through this lesson, most of the slides will have a link in the lower left saying "Click to view system diagram".
 These images will appear in a lightbox on top of the slide, and highlight where the current content fits into the WSR-88D system as a whole.
 It's not necessary to visit each of these images, but may help orient you if you get confused as to where a certain component fits in the system at large.